haiminhnguyenn/personal-portfolio/README.md

 ## Description
 This repository contains my submission for the weekly assignments of the of Web technologies and e-Services course at Hanoi University of Science and Technology.

 In this assignment, I created a static website based on the instructor's requirements, which involved building a personal portfolio.
-The website includes an "About" section to introduce myself, a "Work" section to showcase completed projects, and a "Contact" section, along with a footer — all as the instructor's requirements..
+The website includes an "About" section to introduce myself, a "Work" section to showcase completed projects, and a "Contact" section, along with a footer — all as the lecturer's requirements.

 The website was built using HTML and CSS to create a static page, with some additional JavaScript for implementing smooth scrolling when users click on the navigation links in the navbar.